hyperledger-labs/fabric-smart-client/docs/core-fabric.md

       numRetries: 3
       # retryInternal specifies the amount of time to wait before retrying a connection to the ordering service, it has no default and must be specified
       retryInterval: 3s
+      # here is possible to disable tls just for the ordering service
+      tlsEnabled: true

     # List of orderers on top of those discovered in the channel
     # This is optional and as such it should be left to those orderers discovered on the channel